Darlingtonia californica

+Darlingtonia californica /dɑːrlɪŋˈtoʊniə kælᵻˈfɔːrnᵻkə/ is a species of carnivorous plant in the new world pitcher plant family, Sarraceniaceae.
+The cobra lily is the sole species within its monotypic genus, Darlingtonia.

+The cobra lily is native to Northern California and Oregon, in the western United States, where the climate—while typically thought of as cool and humid—may be quite arid for many months of the year, more so than many carnivorous or pitcher plant genera could feasibly survive (such as Heliamphora, Nepenthes or Sarracenia).
+However, the cobra lily has evolved into life along the West Coast and in the lower Pacific Northwest through its carnivorous adaptions, where it may be found near bogs, vernal pools, on forested rocky slopes (near snowmelt, especially), creeks, or near seeps with cold running water, usually on serpentine soils.
+It has even been observed growing in drainage ditches or on the sides of roads.
+Despite being fairly commonly cultivated, Darlingtonia is designated as uncommon due to its rarity in the field.

+It is commonly called the cobra lily or cobra plant.
 The name "cobra lily" stems from the resemblance of its tubular leaves to a rearing cobra, complete with a forked leaf – ranging from yellow to purplish-green – that resemble fangs or a serpent's tongue.
+It is also called the California pitcher plant or Oregon pitcher plant, as well as the Cascadian pitcher plant by extension.

-The plant was discovered in 1841 by the botanist William D. Brackenridge at Mount Shasta.
-In 1853 it was described by John Torrey, who named the genus Darlingtonia after the Philadelphian botanist William Darlington (1782–1863).
+The plant was discovered during the Wilkes Expedition of 1841 by botanist William D. Brackenridge at Mount Shasta, Northern California.
+In 1853, it was described by John Torrey, naming the genus Darlingtonia after Philadelphian botanist William Darlington (1782–1863).

 Cultivation in the UK has gained the plant the Royal Horticultural Society's Award of Garden Merit.

 Biology

 The cobra plant is not just restricted to nutrient-poor acidic bogs and seepage slopes, but many colonies actually thrive in ultramafic soils, which are in fact basic soils, within its range.
 In common with most carnivorous plants, the cobra lily is adapted to supplementing its nitrogen requirements through carnivory, which helps to compensate for the lack of available nitrogen in such habitats.